nuhman/windows-stay-awake/README.md

 You may run a startup task using this scripts.

-On a related note, the easiest `hack` to not let the windows machine goes to sleep or get locked is to play a video on **loop** preferrably in Windows Media Player, minimized.
+**Note**: The easiest 'hack' to not let the windows machine goes to sleep or get locked is to play a video on **loop** preferrably in Windows Media Player, minimized.
 (Tested ok on win10) [Credits](https://superuser.com/a/581004/1022217)